mse-data-science/MLOps_Labs/lab04/03_testing_models.md

 1. Set up CML in the GitHub actions workflow.
 2. Checkout the code.
 3. Install dependencies and execute `train.py`.
-4. Report metrics and plots created during training to GitHub.
+4. Run `test.py` and report the metrics and plots created during training to GitHub.

 The only part where CML really comes into play here is the last step: CML makes it easy to generate reports in response to changes. `cml comment create` posts a markdown report as a comment on a commit, pull/merge request, or issue.
 The result looks like the image below.